-It is completed in small teams of 3 or 4 people (with an optional observer role), each charged with helping the driver of a large vehicle transporter to manoeuvre the transporter to deliver an extremely important piece of industrial equipment.
+It is completed in small teams of 3 or 4 people (with an optional observer role), each charged with helping the driver of a large vehicle transporter to deliver an extremely important piece of industrial equipment.
 The delivery has to be made to a specific building in a large industrial complex and this vehicle has some physical characteristics that make the delivery difficult.

 Each person in the team has information that relates to whether the vehicle can use one of the predetermined routes marked on the map provided.

 In Stage 1 of the activity the teams must review detailed, and probably unfamiliar information, in order to determine which two predetermined route options are recommended.
 Simple sharing of information between all team members won't be sufficient- each person must critically evaluate their own information, and make appropriate decisions on the relevant inputs.

 Each team then submits its suggested two options to the facilitator and receives some feedback.

 In Stage 2 of the activity the teams use the feedback and further information provided to recommend the most ‘safe and efficient’ route.
 Their choices include revisiting the original decision, or just choosing between the two previously short-listed options.
 What will produce the most effective decision, and which suggests effective 'decision-making at pace'?

 Each stage must be delivered within tight time constraints of 15 minutes activity per stage, although the facilitator can adjust these timings to suit.

 You can view a recording a Webinar presenting a live demonstraion of the activity by clicking the image on the right.

 The activity enables participants to demonstrate a range of skills including: